Media Literacy Training for Teachers

 • Which is it?
 News vs. opinion

-• The types of misinformation every student should know
+• The types of manipulative information every student should know

 • Check it out: How to verify information online